 West Lafayette, IN 47907-2045

-Ph.D.
-Student Positions in Computational Materials Science and Mechanics Several Ph.D. student positions are available in Professor El-Azab's group with the School of Materials Engineering, Purdue University.
-The group performs advanced theoretical and computational research in the areas of mesoscale plasticity and dislocation dynamics, radiation effects in materials, microstructure evolution, phase field method development, and computational methods for materials science and mechanics.
-Applicants with MS in mechanical, aerospace, or materials engineering, with background in microstructure science, continuum mechanics and elasticity, numerical methods or computational techniques such as finite element method are highly preferred.
-Knowledge of at least one advanced programming language such as Fortran or C++ is required.
-Exceptional applicants with BS degree will also be considered.
-The openings are for spring 2018, summer 2018 and fall 2018.
-Applicants must meet Purdue University and School of Materials Engineering admission criteria.
-For inquiry please send email to Professor El-Azab (firstname.lastname@example.org).
+Several Ph.D. openings are available in Professor El-Azab's group for students wishing to start in the fall of 2018 and spring 2019.
+The group performs advanced theoretical and computational research in the areas of mesoscale plasticity and dislocation dynamics, radiation effects in materials, microstructure evolution, phase field method development, phonon and electron thermal transport in crystalline solids, and computational methods for materials science and mechanics.
+The ideal applicant should have MS in mechanical engineering, aerospace engineering, solid state chemistry, or materials science and engineering, with some experience (graduate course and/or research) in microstructure science, elasticity, defects in crystalline solids, numerical methods, computational techniques such as finite element method, and an advanced programming languages, e.g., Fortran or C++ or both.
+The more background in these areas an applicant has, the higher the chances he or she can be made an offer to join the group.
+For inquiry please send an email to Professor El-Azab. (firstname.lastname@example.org).

 - Ph.D.
 Nuclear Engineering, UCLA, 1994